What is Six Sigma?

 At this stage, you and your team should identify the problem, detail its nature, name the stakeholders it affects, and mark the proposed high-level fix timeline.
-It’s beneficial to map this out on a charter, to gain a full understanding of what it is you want to achieve.
+It’s good to map it out on a chart to gain a complete understanding of what you want to achieve.

 Step 2: Measure

-While every step in the DMAIC process is important, it is Six Sigma’s heavy reliance on statistical data that allows it to be grounded in objectivity.
-The Measure phase is where your team baselines the process to be able to measure the improvements after making changes.
+All steps of the DMAIC process matter.
+However, it is Six Sigma’s heavy reliance on statistical data that grounds it in objectivity.
+The Measure phase is where your team baselines the process to measure the improvements after making changes.

-Your team’s design process stage lasts between 1 to 7 weeks.
-You need to find an objective starting point for your comparison data: gather information on where the 1-7 weeks data came from, how far back was this cycle time being measured, how does it distribute across the range, and decide if that’s enough data, or if additional metrics should be drawn before you can move on.
+Your design process stage lasts between 1 to 7 weeks.
+You need to find an objective starting point for your comparison data: gather information on where the 1-7 weeks data came from, how far back was this cycle time being measured, how does it distribute across the range, and decide if that’s enough data, or if you need to draw additional metrics before you can move on.

 Step 3: Analyze

-In this phase you should try to determine what is causing defects in the process.
-To help with the task, in Six Sigma it’s common to use Pareto charts, histograms, run charts, or an FMEA, as a last resort, due to its high cost and time consumption.
-The key goal of this step is finding proof that what has been analyzed is indeed the root cause of the problem.
+In this phase, you should try to determine what is causing defects in the process.
+To help with the task, Six Sigma practitioners commonly use Pareto charts, histograms, run charts, or an FMEA, as a last resort, due to its high cost and time consumption.
+The goal is to find proof that what you’ve analyzed was the cause of the problem.

-The information found might lead to an iterative process of the data in Measure, and perhaps even Define, phases being updated.
+The information found might lead to an iterative process of updating the data in Measure and perhaps even Define phases.